CookieUzen/resume/resume.typ

     - Optimized for low latency and allows frameskipping for slow terminals

     ==== #styled-link("https://web-notes.xyz")[Web Notes]\
-    - Collection of study notes hosted via Jekyll on GitHub Pages
+    - High school project to provide IB DP study notes hosted via Jekyll on GitHub Pages
     - Written in markdown, html, and KaTeX

     == Skills
     - Experienced with Linux system administration
-    - Experienced with Docker, Proxmox, Caddy, Wireguard
+    - Experienced with Docker, Proxmox, Caddy, Wireguard, Tailscale
-    - Familiar with Python, Go, Java, Bash
+    - Familiar with Python, Go, Java, Bash, C
     - Familiar with common Unix tools such as Vim, SSH, Grep, Sed, etc.
-    - Novice in databases such as MongoDB and Sqlite ],
+    - Novice in databases such as MongoDB, Sqlite, and Cassandra
+    - Learning streaming frameworks such as Kafka
+  ],
 )